mikestagney/sorting-tool/README.md

 ### Sample input and output:

-The greater-than symbol followed by a space (> ) represents the user input.
+The greater than symbol followed by a space (> ) represents the user input.

 Example 1, for sorting longs by count: